 All my life, I’ve kept my true self hidden.
 Even from myself.
 All of the rage, trauma, attachment issues, abuse, abandonment issues – it took all of my subconscious’ power to protect me.
 Even though the conscious doesn’t remember some things, the body and subconscious do.
 They are trained to protect you from the worst things that happened to you.
-So I bounced around life, “happy” and carefree and believed I was unaffected by my adoption, unaware of the abuse my dad was putting me through, and fully encased in what adoptees call the adoption fog.
+So I bounced around life, “happy” and carefree and believed I was unaffected by my adoption, fully encased in what adoptees call the adoption fog.

 On the surface, I was someone else, the person I suppose my parents’ daughter might’ve been.
 Underneath, I was teeming with all of these emotions I had no idea what to do with because I didn’t even know they were there.
 There was so much that it was exploding out of me, needed an escape.
 I got some of it out in my writing (fanfiction) but it wasn’t enough.
 At least back then.
 It’s enough for me, now.
 Writing characters who face the same or similar issues I do, and writing about my experiences with adoption trauma and narcissistic abuse, are what keeps me from doing it now.

-That’s part of why I’m so open about my experiences, feelings, and thoughts surrounding adoption and narcissistic abuse.
+That’s part of why I’m so open about my experiences, feelings, and thoughts surrounding adoption.
 Writing helps me understand myself and putting this out there helps my loved ones understand me.

 I’ve been going through an enormous transformation that began with meeting my husband nine years ago.
-He sparked the very first hole in my fog by getting me on my feet and, eventually with time and effort and pain, independent and away from my dad’s control over me.
+He sparked the very first hole in my fog.
 That hole widened gradually and created more of them.
 My mom’s death sparked another, though this one was traumatic and enormous and gaping and sudden.
 This one rocked my entire world and changed my personality and what I was willing to deal with overnight.
 My big breakdown almost exactly one year later sparked another.
 Reading The Primal Wound, a book about adoption trauma, sparked another.
 Certain friendships sparked some more.

 I have lost friends through my transformation.
 It sucks when you’ve loved and trusted someone for so long just to find out they weren’t who you thought they were, nor was your friendship with them.
 But a big part of that was that I wasn’t honest with myself, so I was someone else to them.
 And when I changed, they realized I wasn’t who they thought I was either.
 I used to change who I was to fit my relationships because I was infatuated with friendships and latched onto people.